davnotdev/spirv_combimgsampsplitter/README.md

 - Translating `sampler2D[N]` and `sampler2DArray[N]` is NOT supported.
 - After being split, the SPIR-V will not translate back to GLSL "one-to-one", the translation back to GLSL using either `naga` or `tint` creates a combined image sampler!
+- Do NOT use older versions of this crate, they are buggy.

 ## Library Usage